ibromangobyte/PowerShell/README.md

 ## .NET PowerShell Script

 ## Sitecore PowerShell Script
-> PowerShell scripts make use of multi-threading and is compatabile with PowerShell version 7 and above.
+> PowerShell scripts make use of multi-threading and is compatible with PowerShell version 7 and above.